UTAS-Programming-Club/UntitledTextAdventure/README.md

 * Switch gdi to libschrift for text rendering for < vista rendering(2000 and xp can work as is but not worth it)
 * Add python/crescent frontend
 * After adding libschrift switch to utf-8
+* Add typedefs for screen, button and state variable ids with defined invalid values

 ## Basic build instructions